We’re committed to protecting our customers.

 A: No. Once your new chip card is activated, your old magnetic stripe card will be deactivated.
 Please cut up your old card.

-Q: Are there any new fees to use my chip card?
+Q: Are there any new fees for my chip card?

-A: No. There are no additional fees to your new chip card.
+A: No. There are no additional fees to your new chip card from ASB.

 Q: Will my ApplePay account still work?